langurmonkey/java-loop-performance/README.md

 This project contains a small utility to test the CPU performance of different loops in Java.
 Since different loop variants produce different bytecode, they don't all perform the same.
 The JRE version and the GC algorithm may also impact the results.

-The utility computes the run times of different loop variants using a configurable number of rounds and iterations per round, after a warm up.
+The utility computes the CPU and wall-clock times (plus standard deviations) of different loop variants using a configurable number of rounds and iterations per round, after a warm up period.
+The final times are averaged over all the rounds.
+The warm-up period defaults to 5 million iterations per loop variant.

 ## Building and running